-Grovewood Village is housed in the historic weaving and woodworking complex of Biltmore Industries – a groundbreaking enterprise in the history of American craft and textiles, with ties to George and Edith Vanderbilt, Edwin Wiley Grove, and Fred Loring Seely.
-In its heyday, Biltmore Industries had a total of 40 looms in steady operation, producing bolts of some of the highest quality homespun fabric in the country, worn by U.S. presidents, first ladies, and many American icons.
+Grovewood Village is housed in the historic weaving and woodworking complex of Biltmore Industries, a noteworthy enterprise in the history of American Craft and textiles, founded by Edith Vanderbilt and two inspired teachers, Eleanor Vance and Charlotte Yale.
+At the height of its success in the late 1920s, Biltmore Industries had a total of 40 looms in steady operation, producing bolts of some of the finest handwoven wool fabric in the country.
+Orders were shipped as far as China and Uruguay, and customers included the likes of Thomas Edison, Henry Ford, Helen Keller, and several U.S. presidents and first ladies.

-Learn the story of Biltmore Industries on a guided history tour, offered Wednesday - Saturday at 1pm during April – December.
-The tour includes a visit to the historic Dye House (usually closed to the public), where the original looms, carding machines, mule spinners, and dye vats used to make Biltmore Handwoven Homespun can still be viewed.
-Tours last approximately 45 minutes and are geared towards adults.
-We take people on a first-come, first-served basis.
-Maximum 25 people per tour.
-Meet your guide at the Biltmore Industries Homespun Museum & Visitors Center.
+Learn the story of Biltmore Industries on a guided history tour, offered Wednesday - Saturday at 1pm during April – November.
+The tour includes a visit to our historic Dye House (usually closed to the public), where you'll peek into the past and view the original looms, carding machines, spinning mule and dye vats used to make the famed Biltmore Handwoven Homespun.
+Tours last approximately 45 minutes and operate on a first-come, first-served basis, open to 25 people.
+Meet your guide at the Biltmore Industries Homespun Museum next door to Grovewood Gallery.

-Please Note: The historic Dye House (Biltmore Industries' production facility) is not handicap accessible or heated.
-Warm attire on cold days and comfortable walking shoes are recommended.
+Please Note: Our historic Dye House (Biltmore Industries' production facility) is not handicap accessible or heated.
+Warm attire on cold days and comfortable walking shoes are strongly recommended.